 3) Overheated Engine

 An overheated engine is a continuation of the coolant leaking problem.
-If your bad intake manifold gasket has caused a coolant leak, then the coolant is going to get into the intake manifold.
+If your bad intake manifold gasket has caused an internal coolant leak, then the coolant is going to get into the intake manifold.
 Once this happens, your engine will eventually overheat.

 You may not even see any visible leaks coming from your vehicle on the outside.
 But you will know if your engine is overheating because it will show on your dashboard.